MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-strategy.md

 ### Business outcome: Performance and reliability

-As we expand across the globe, our LOB workload must maintain the high performance and zero-downtime availability that our customer's rely on.
+As we expand across the globe, our LOB workload must maintain the high performance and zero-downtime availability that our customers rely on.

 - **Business owner:** COO